 - With active cancer

-- When you need to set or lie down for long periods of time, such as during a hospital stay or recovering at home
+- When you need to sit or lie down for long periods of time, such as during a hospital stay or recovering at home

 You may also need to take blood thinners for 3 to 4 weeks after surgery to lower your risk of blood clots.

-Most of the time, outcome is good with proper treatment.
-Some people may have blood clots that are hard to control with treatments.
-Symptoms may recur.
+Without treatment, people with APS will have repeat clotting.
+Most of the time, outcome is good with proper treatment, which includes long-term anticoagulation therapy.
+Some people may have blood clots that are hard to control in spite of treatments.
+This can lead to CAPS, which can be life-threatening.

 When to Contact a Medical Professional